Diophantine Geometry over Groups IX: Envelopes and Imaginaries

 \nfp Follows from the termination of the sieve procedure (theorem 22 in [Se6]).

 \line{\hss$ $}

-Theorem 4.3 guarantees the termination of the iterative procedure, that we used in order to analyze parameters that can be assigned with the equivalence classes of a given definable equivalence relation, $E(p,q)$, in case there are no abelian vertex groups in any of the abelian decompositions that are associated with the various levels of the constructed collapse uniformization limit groups.
+Suppose that the abelian decompositions that are associated with the various levels of the uniformization limit groups, that were constructed in the previous section, do contain abelian vertex groups and their terminal limit groups are either rigid or solid.

-Suppose that the abelian decompositions that are associated with the various levels of the uniformization limit groups, $Unif_1,\ldots,Unif_v$, that were constructed in the previous section, do contain abelian vertex groups.
-In this general case, with each of the uniformization limit groups, $Unif_1,\ldots,Unif_v$, that were constructed in the procedure for separation of variables in the previous section, there is (also) an associated subgroup, $<f,p,q>$, which is the image of one of the rigid or solid limit groups, $Ipr_1,\ldots,Ipr_w$, that were constructed in theorem 3.1, and a graph of groups decomposition, (also denoted) $\Lambda$, that is described in lemma 3.18.
+In this general case, we do what we did in the previous section.
+With each of the uniformization limit groups, that were constructed in the procedure for separation of variables in the previous section, there is (also) an associated subgroup, $<f,p,q>$, which is the image of one of the rigid or solid limit groups, $Ipr_1,\ldots,Ipr_w$, that were constructed in theorem 3.1, and a graph of groups decomposition, (also denoted) $\Lambda$, that is inherited from the decomposition $\Delta$ of the uniformization limit group, as we described in the previous section (see lemma 3.13).

 The graph of groups, $\Lambda$, gives us a separation of variables in the general case as well.
-Given $\Lambda$, we can associate the taut multi-graded abelian Makanin-Razborov diagram of the vertex group in $\Lambda$ that contains the subgroup $<p>$, and the taut multi-graded Makanin-Razborov diagram of the vertex group in $\Lambda$ that contains $<q>$.

-We continue precisely as we did in case there were no abelian vertex groups in the constructed uniformization limit groups.
-With each pair of resolutions, $MGRes_u$, of the vertex group that contains $<p>$, and $MGRes_v$, of the vertex group that contains $<q>$, we associate a finite (possibly empty) collection of duo resolutions, $DuoRes$.
-Given a duo resolution, $DuoRes$, we associate with it, Non-rigid, Non-Solid, Left, Root, Extra, and Generic Collapse extra (duo) resolutions.
-With each Extra resolution, we further associate a finite collection of Collapse Extra limit groups.
-Given the duo resolutions, $DuoRes$, and their associated Extra Collapse limit groups, we apply the same iterative procedure that was used in the absence of abelian vertex groups, that terminates after finitely many steps according to theorem 3.17, and produces a finite collection of Collapse uniformization limit groups.

-According to lemma 3.18, with each of the collapse uniformization limit groups, there is an associated graph of groups decomposition, $\Lambda^{Ex}_{Cl}$, of the image of the collapse extra limit group that is mapped into it.
-This graph of groups decomposition separates the Diophantine condition which is imposed by the collapsed extra limit group on the duo resolution, $DuoRes$, into two separate Diophantine conditions that are imposed on the two resolutions, $MGRes_u$ and $MGRes_v$, precisely as in case the associated abelian decompositions contained no abelian vertex groups.
-This separation of the Diophantine condition enable us to continue to the second step of the sieve procedure [Se6], and we continue iteratively until the termination of the sieve procedure that follows by theorem 4.3 (or rather by theorem 22 in [Se6]).
+Note that in the general case, for each equivalence class of $E(p,q)$, there is no bound on the number of conjugacy classes of values of the edge groups in $\Lambda$ that are associated with the equivalence class, but there is a bound on the number of the families of values of the edge groups up to conjugation and the modular groups of the terminal limit group of the uniformization limit group (cf. lemma 3.13).